stevenfoong/my-print-and-play/5-minute-justice/Heroes Mapping.md

-This is the DC version of 5 minute Marvel.

  Here is the hero and abilities mapping.

 Ironman - Batman
 repulsor surge - batarang